BehdadKhodabandehloo/ControversyDetection/README.md

 # Related Lines of Research:
 - How topics operate as inputs to the twitter network structure and how it changes?
+Related Articles:
+"The Bursty Dynamics of the Twitter Information Network"